200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-06-QuickPrecisePowerful.md

 ```
 ## Author Comments (if any)

-The objective was to be able to improvise a game at any time, with minimal equipment (2d6, no specific character sheet, few rules to memorize…).
+The objective was to be able to improvise a game at any time, with minimal equipment (2d6, no specific character sheet, few rules to memorizeâ€¦).

 I've chosen Quick, Precise and Powerful as Adjectives since they are easy to remember, they cover many situations and it is quite straightforward to deduce the consequences of not being Quick, Precise or Powerful enough.